SuperDARN/pydarn/docs/user/coord_time.md

 ![](../imgs/CTP_1.png)

 !!!
 Warning
     This plotting method does not evaluate if the data is appropriate to plot in the given circumstances.
-Some radars point north and some are point longitudinally, therefore data shown in a plot may not be useful given the orientation.
+Some radars point north and some point longitudinally, therefore data shown in a plot may not be useful given the orientation.
     Some radars also have a field of view that may increase but then decrease in latitude, we have tried to solve this using the keyword `plot_equatorward`.

 ## Plot Equatorward?